 This course provides an introduction to Shakespeare in historical, generic and critical contexts, exploring the wide range and versatility of his work.
-Primary texts will normally include one play from each of the categories: tragedies, histories, and comedies as well as a selection of Shakespeare's sonnets.
+The primary texts this semester represent a selection from Shakespeare's comedies.
+We will also looks at selected sonnets to explore the relationship between dramatic and poetic representation.

-Pre-requisites: LITS1001 & LITS1003 Instruction: 2 lectures and 1 tutorial per week Assessment: 100% Coursework • 25% - One(1) analytic essay 2500 words two texts • 25%- Four(4) in-class tests context questions • 20%- Four(4) forum postings • 200/ One(1) Dhote access on one text using the ther
+Pre-requisites: LITS1001 & LITS1003 Instruction: 2 lectures and 1 tutorial per week Assessment: 100% Coursework 25% - One(1) analytic essay 2500 words two texts • 25%- Four(4) in-class tests context questions • 2006 One (1) "Ted talk" presentation

-• 30%- One(1) Photo-essay on one text using the theme: "Shakespeare Like Today"
+- 20%- One (1) "Ted talk"- presentation - 30%- One (1) Photo-essay on one text using the theme: "Shakespeare and the Making of the Human."